 Social studies education majors are qualified to teach social studies, including history, in middle and high schools.

 As preparation for doctoral study, law school, or professional positions in a variety of fields, an advanced study of history is a valuable asset.
 Graduates are employed in public service, public policy, foreign affairs, international business, and research and teaching positions.
 They also work as library professionals, journalists, and administrators.
-Museum studies opens up opportunities for those with varied backgrounds to serve as archivists, curators, and museum administrators.
-For teachers, this option can provide specialized knowledge and resources that enrich and expand classroom experiences.

 Back to Top